 - Feeling generally unwell is typical if the flare-up affects a large amount of the colon and the rectum (the large intestine), or lasts for a long time.
 High temperature (fever), tiredness, feeling sick (nausea), weight loss and anaemia may develop.

 How does ulcerative colitis progress?

-UC is a chronic, relapsing condition.
+Ulcerative colitis is a chronic, relapsing condition.
 Chronic means that it is persistent and ongoing.
 Relapsing means that there are times when symptoms flare up (relapse) and times when there are few or no symptoms (remission).
 The severity of symptoms and how frequently they occur vary from person to person.
 The first flare-up (episode) of symptoms is often the worst.

-UC starts in the rectum in most cases.
+It starts in the rectum in most cases.
 This causes a proctitis, which means inflammation of the rectum.
 In some cases it only affects the rectum and the colon is not affected.
 In others, the disease spreads up to affect some, or all, of the colon.
 Between flare-ups the inflamed areas of colon and rectum heal and symptoms go away.
 The severity of a flare-up can be classed as mild, moderate or severe:

 - Mild - you have fewer than four stools (faeces) daily, with or without blood.
 You do not feel generally unwell (no systemic disturbance).